Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What information about investigations will be made publicly available and at which stage(s) of the process?

 As a matter of practice, the resolution to initiate a formal investigation is publicly announced on the Competition Council’s website.
+Usually such announcement comes after dawn-raids have already taken place.

 Is any information automatically confidential and is confidentiality available on request?